Data extracted in June 2025

 Highlights

-This article introduces harmonised population grid data that are now available for the European Union and three EFTA countries.
-The datasets are based on data from the 2021 population and housing census at the level of 1 km² grid cells.
+This article presents harmonised population grid 1 km² population grid data that are available for the European Union and three EFTA countries.
+The datasets are based on data collected under the 2021 EU Census Programme.

 Background information

-• grids integrate easily with other scientific data (e.g. meteorological information);
+- grids can be easily integrated with other scientific data (e.g. meteorological information)

 Distribution of European population